punter14/metroPath/README.md

 2) Destination
 3) Color (optional) - can be left blank

-If you wish to execute and wish to see the output for inputs, then please edit metroPath/.github/workflows/maven.yml
+If you wish to execute and wish to see the output for inputs in github itself, then please edit metroPath/.github/workflows/maven.yml

 Replace the existing parameters "pedro de valdivia" "las mercedes" "red" with desired parameters arg_0 - From_Station